controllerface/bvge/README.md

 - [PhysicsSimulation](https://github.com/controllerface/bvge/blob/main/src/main/java/com/controllerface/bvge/ecs/systems/physics/PhysicsSimulation.java): Core System
   - A core system that implements the physics simulation that the game runs within.
 This class leans heavily on the GPU utility to call kernel functions on the GPU, which are what drives the simulation.
   - There is a concept of a "tick" which is disconnected from a frame.
-The simulation runs at 60 fps, but each frame is broken into sub-steps (currently 4) and the physics simulation is "ticked" once for each sub-step.
-If sub-steps were disabled, the simulation tick-rate and frame-rate would be the same, but since we have 4 sub-steps the tick rate is effectively 60 frames * 4 steps, i.e. 240 fps.
+The simulation runs at `60 fps`, but each frame is broken into sub-steps (currently `4`) and the physics simulation is "ticked" once for each sub-step.
+If sub-steps were disabled, the simulation tick-rate and frame-rate would be the same, but since we have `4` sub-steps the tick rate is effectively `60` frames * `4` steps, i.e. `240 fps`.
-  - Physics objects are represented as a collections of 5 constituent objects:
+  - Physics objects are represented as collections of 5 constituent objects:
      - armature: the top-level object, every entity has exactly 1 armature
        - the armature is effectively a "copy" or instance of a model that ahs been loaded.
        - many copies of the same model are individually spawned with a unique Armature, but the same reference model.